rhmaxdotorg/pulsechain-validator/README.md

 Welcome!

 The community writes code to help people see the power of blockchains, understand true DeFi and support amazing networks like [PulseChain](www.pulsechain.com).

+If you've ever ran a validator on Ethereum, many of the concepts and setup should look familar as PulseChain is a fork of Ethereum launched in May 2023.

 These scripts will help automate your setup of a validator node running on the [PulseChain](www.pulsechain.com) Mainnet.
 Since it is a fork of [Ethereum](ethereum.org) 2.0, most all of the methods and guidance can easily be re-worked for setting up validators on the Ethereum side as well. **These scripts work on both your own hardware as well as cloud servers.**